In times of financial uncertainty, having an emergency fund can help you stay afloat and give you much-needed peace of mind.

 Avoid expensive loan options like payday loans, cash advances, and overdraft fees.
 These typically have triple-digit (or higher) APRs and can be difficult to pay off, even after your income has returned to normal.

 Transfer Emergency Fund Money Strategically

 Your instinct may be to transfer your entire balance from savings to your primary checking account.
-However, doing so forfeits your chance to earn a return on the money via an online savings or money market account, says Malik S. Lee, a CFP and managing partner at Felton and Peel Wealth Management, Inc.
+However, doing so forfeits your chance to earn a return on the money via an online savings or money market account, said Malik S. Lee, a CFP and managing partner at Felton and Peel Wealth Management, Inc.

-“One can maximize their yield in today's market by utilizing an online bank as they usually provide some of the highest yields inside of savings and money market accounts,” Lee said.
+“One can maximize their yield in today's market by utilizing an online bank, as they usually provide some of the highest yields inside of savings and money market accounts,” Lee said.